Made in Yorkshire

 his youthful antagonist, who won eight games to his opponent’s six.

-absence of Herr Steinitz, Mr. Wayte kindly undertook the blindfold play,
+of Herr Steinitz, Mr. Wayte kindly undertook the blindfold play, playing

-playing five games simultaneously against Mrs. Seaton, Mr. Semple, Mr.
+five games simultaneously against Mrs. Seaton, Mr. Semple, Mr. Fieldsend,

-Fieldsend, the Rev. G. B. Morley, and the Rev. W. Beckett.
-At the end
+the Rev. G. B. Morley, and the Rev. W. Beckett.
+At the end of a five

-of a five hour’s [sic] sitting, Mr. Wayte had won three of the games,
+hour’s [sic] sitting, Mr. Wayte had won three of the games, and the

-and the remaining two, with Mr. Semple and Mr. Morley, being unfinished,
+remaining two, with Mr. Semple and Mr. Morley, being unfinished, were

 ladies and gentlemen made the excursion to Saltburn.
 Luncheon was